eBay/parallec/README.md

 ## Performance

-Note that speed varies based on network speed, API response time, the slowest servers, and concurrency settings.
+Note that speed varies based on network speed, API response time, the slowest servers, timeout, and concurrency settings.

 #####HTTP